 About Tracey Palmer

-Tracey Palmer is a freelance writer and founder of Palmer Communications.
+Tracey Palmer is a freelance writer and editor and founder of Palmer Communications.
 She's editor of Dead Darlings and a regular contributor to WBUR's Cognoscenti.
-A scholarship graduate of Grub Street’s Novel Incubator, Tracey's first, unpublished novel was named a finalist in the Writer’s League of Texas manuscript competition.
+A graduate of Grub Street’s Novel Incubator, Tracey's first, unpublished novel was named a finalist in the Writer’s League of Texas manuscript competition.
 She was a scholarship recipient at the Salty Quill Writers Retreat and selected to attend the Virginia Center for the Creative Arts.
-She's currently working on a gritty, literary novel about a a deeply damaged and disillusioned solider who returns from Afghanistan to a son who despises her—and the stark realization that her real enemy is herself.
+She's currently working on a literary novel about a disabled U.S. Army veteran of the War in Afghanistan, who comes home to a son she hardly knows.

 “Reddi’s Steinbeck-ian tale adds a valuable contribution to the stories of immigrants in California.” –Publishers Weekly “Reddi’s richly imagined, character-driven novel sheds light on a little-known history of Indians in the U.S. and surprisingly echoes current events.” –Booklist